 We are now making this weekly radio station information available via Google Calendar and highly recommend that - links to it are below just above the weekly station list.
 The Google calendar version also has commentators for each match when available.
 Let us know if you notice any broken links.)

-All AFL matches listed are available on afl.com.au and are free, no subscription required.
+All AFL and AFLW matches listed are available on afl.com.au and are free, no subscription required.
 To get to the selection go to the AFL web site approximately 10 to 30 minutes prior to the match start and look for the links to the "Match Centre" where you will find a link to "listen live" to the radio feeds.
-The feeds are also available on the AFL app for Android and Apple devices.
-If you want direct links to the feeds and avoid the AFL web site, see below the weekly listing for the AFANA player links.
+The feeds are also available on the AFL app for Android, Apple, and Alexa devices.
+If you want direct links to the feeds and avoid the AFL web site, see below the weekly listing for our own AFANA player links.
 You may choose the station you want there.
 Listening requires an HLS compatible browser or standalone software.
 We will update this each week throughout the season.
 This information is provided as a service by AFANA.
-We have no control over the internet feeds whatsoever.
-If you have difficulty we encourage you to use the technical support links provided at the AFL site first before contacting us.
-We have direct links below the listing which allow you to bypass the AFL site in some circumstances.
-(For details on the end of shortwave radio coverage see further down or click here to go directly)
+We have no control over the source internet feeds whatsoever.
+If you have difficulty, we encourage you to try Match Centre, then try our player, and then use the technical support links provided at the AFL site, and if nothing still works, contact us.
+We have direct links below the weekly listing which you can use to bypass the AFL site with your own audio player in most circumstances.
+(For details on the end of shortwave radio coverage see further down or click here to go directly.)

 Internet Radio Schedule for afl.com.au